hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Request API/Misc/PushRegistrationRequest.md

----
-src: /API Documentation/Request API/Misc/PushRegistrationRequest.md
----

 # PushRegistrationRequest

 Registers the current device for push notifications.
-Currently GameSparks supports iOS, GCM & Microsoft Push notifications.
+Currently GameSparks supports iOS, Android (GCM), FCM, Kindle, Viber & Microsoft Push notifications.

 Supply the device type, and the push notification identifier for the device.